z4cope/Todolist-webapp/README.md

 ## Todo list web app

-> A simple web app that helps the user to organize his tasks, rearrange them, check a task if completed and delete the completed ones.
+> A simple web app that helps the user to organize his tasks, check a task if completed, and delete the completed ones.

 ## SCREEN SHOT